Inverse spectral analysis for a class of finite band symmetric matrices: Reconstruction

 Since $L_2(\reals,\widetilde{\sigma})$ has dimension $N$, then one obtains from the Gram-Schmidt algorithm the orthonormalized sequence $\{\tb{p}_k\}_{k=1}^N$.
 Furthermore, the zeros found by the unsuccesful iterations yields all the generators $\{\tb{q}_i\}_{i=1}^n$ of the interpolation problem given by $\widetilde{\sigma}$ and also polynomials in $\mathbb{S}(\{\widetilde{\sigma}_k\}_{k=1}^{N},\{\widetilde{z}_k\}_{k=1}^N)$ such that their height are of the form $h(\tb{q}_i)+nl$ with $i\in\{1,\dots,n\}$ and $l\in\nats$.

-\begin{remark} If one is interested only in the heights of the vector polynomials $\tb{p}_N$ and $\tb{q}_n$ then one stops the Gram-Schmidt procedure when $\tb{q}_{n-1}$ appears and use Corollary~\ref{coro:q-space-factor}. \end{remark} Due to the fact that
+\begin{remark} If one is interested only in the heights of the vector polynomials $\tb{p}_N$ and $\tb{q}_n$, then one can stop the Gram-Schmidt procedure when $\tb{q}_{n-1}$ appears and use Corollary~\ref{coro:q-space-factor}. \end{remark} Due to the fact that